markfinger/python-webpack/README.md

 The `CONTEXT` setting defines global defaults, but you can also specify per-build values by providing the `context` argument to the `webpack` function.

-Using context allows you to treat config functions as factories or templates, which can assist with reducing boilerplate and allowing small systems to grow safely.
+Using context allows you to treat config functions as factories or templates, which can assist you to reduce boilerplate by allowing config files to be reused in multiple contexts.

 ### Using relative paths to config files